 Once you know who your target market is, it’s time to do some primary and secondary research to figure out what benefits they’re looking for.
 This can include surveys, interviews, and online forums.

 Look for trends in the data you collect.
 Are people gravitating towards a specific benefit or solution that your business can provide?

 What are the specific problems or issues that your target market is experiencing?
-What are they looking for in a product or service to solve these issues or meet these needs?
+What are they looking for in a particular product or service to solve these issues or meet these needs?

 Some of this research can be done online, but you’ll also want to talk to your target market directly – such as through surveys and interviews.

 Again, it’s important to be as specific as possible.
 Don’t try to guess what your target market wants.
 Ask them!

 2. Identify Your Product or Service’s Unique Features